JavaScript is required

 If you want to learn korean slang and more casual speech patterns, Itaewon Class delivers.
 The show is set in Seoul's multicultural Itaewon neighborhood and follows young entrepreneurs running a bar-restaurant.

-The characters are mostly in their 20s and 30s, so you get authentic conversational Korean that people actually use.
+The characters are mostly in their 20s and 30s, so you get authentic conversational Korean that people use.
 There's plenty of informal speech, some mild cursing (educational in its own way), and the kind of vocabulary you'd hear among friends.

 The drama also touches on social issues in Korea, giving you cultural context that helps you understand why certain expressions or formalities matter.
 You'll pick up business-related vocabulary too, since much of the plot revolves around running a restaurant.